NH Species List & photos

 species list of any locality in the state.
 I have relied on Bob Whitmore's book, The Pegmatite

-Mines Known as Palermo as the definitive authority on which species are, or are not, to be found
+Mines Known as Palermo as an authoritative reference on which species are to be found

 A prime purpose of this site is to provide a voucher